Porsche 753 engine

-The Porsche Type 753 engine is a naturally-aspirated, flat-eight racing engine, designed by Porsche for Formula One racing.
-It was used for a single season in 1962 in the 1½ litre formula.
+The Porsche Type 753 engine is a naturally-aspirated, air cooled flat-eight racing engine, designed by Porsche for Formula One racing of the 1½ litre formula that started in 1961.
+It was used only in the 1962 Formula One season.
+Porsche won one Grand Prix, plus the Solitude race, and retired from Formula One after 1962.

+A larger version of the flat-8 was developed in parallel as Type 771 for use in sportscar racing for several season, mostly in a 2-litre version, starting in the Porsche 718 W-RS/8, and getting used also in factory-entered prototypes of the 904, 906, 910 and the 909 hill climbing car.
+It peaked as 2.2 liter 771/1 in the Porsche 907 that was retired after the 1968 World Sportscar Championship in which the proper 3 litre flat-8 Porsche 908 had its debut.

 Background

 In October 1958 the Fédération Internationale de l'Automobile (FIA) announced that for the 1961 Formula One season, engine capacity would be limited to the same 1.5 litres as in Formula Two (F2).
 This meant that Porsche could use their F2 cars almost unchanged in F1.

 For 1961 Porsche launched the Type 787.
 The car had a new chassis that was longer than that of the 718/2 by an additional 100 mm to accommodate the Type 753 then in development.
-While it kept the earlier car's rear suspension, at the front was a new upper and lower A-arm suspension with coil springs.
+While the rear suspension was carried over from the earlier car, in the front was a new upper and lower A-arm suspension with coil springs.
 The first chassis completed was powered by a 547/3 four-cylinder engine with Kugelfischer fuel injection.
 At the Monaco Grand Prix the car retired when the fuel injection cut out.
 A second car, also fitted with the 547/3 engine, was completed in time to appear in the Dutch Grand Prix alongside the other 787.
 The cars placed 10th and 11th, but their lack of power and poor handling caused Ferry Porsche to retire the model.

 Porsche would focus on building a brand new competitive formula race car with an eight-cylinder engine.

-Like the Porsche 787 before it, the 804 engine had a smoother surface than its predecessor, which was achieved in part by using a horizontal cooling fan (vertical axis) on top of the new engine, in contrast to the vertically mounted (horizontal axis) cooling fan used on the four-cylinder Fuhrmann engine.
+The Porsche Type 804 was lower, narrower, and had a sleeker profile than its 787 predecessor, which was achieved in part by using a horizontal cooling fan (vertical axis) on top of the new engine, in contrast to the vertically mounted (horizontal axis) cooling fan used on the four-cylinder Fuhrmann engine.